+3 sem hrs cr.
 This course is a study of the literature of the South emphasizing Appalachia.
 Using a non-sequential time frame, it includes a variety of genres, especially the novel of the 10th century.
 The focus is on the culture of the South as revealed through its literature.
-Prerequisite: ENGL 1020.
-(This course does not substitute for the sophomore literature requirement.)
+Prerequisite: ENGL 1020 (This course does not substitute for the sophomore literature requirement.)
+Transfer (UT) or Non Transfer Course (UN): UT

-ENGL 2310 - Survey of World Literature I
+ENGL 2310 - Early World Literature

+3 sem hrs cr.
 This course is an in-depth study of a variety of world prose, poetry, and/or drama from the ancient period the medieval period and the pre-modern period.
 Students will also research literary topics and write analytical papers.
-Prerequisite: ENGL 1020.
-(Formerly ENG 2040)
+Prerequisite: ENGL 1020 Formerly/Same As (Formerly ENG 2040)Transfer (UT) or Non Transfer Course (UN): UT

-ENGL 2320 - Survey of World Literature II
+ENGL 2320 - Modern World Literature

+3 sem hrs cr.
 This course is an in-depth study of a variety of world prose, poetry, and/or drama from the modern period.
 Students will also research literary topics and write analytical papers.
-Prerequisite: Pre-requisite ENGL1020.
+Prerequisite: ENGL 1020 Transfer (UT) or Non Transfer Course (UN): UT

-ENGL 2330 - Survey of World Literature
+ENGL 2330 - Topics in World Literature

+3 sem hrs cr.
 This course is a study of representative works of world fiction, poetry, and drama from the ancient period through the modern period.
-Prerequisite: ENGL 1020
+Prerequisite: ENGL 1020 Transfer (UT) or Non Transfer Course (UN): UT